VishnuReddy3011/React-Notes/README.md

 A simple react notes app where you can create, read, update and delete notes.

-you can find the site [here] ("https://react-notes-vishnureddy3011.netlify.app/")
+You can find the website [here](https://react-notes-vishnureddy3011.netlify.app/)